 A life interest makes the beneficiary a tenant for life.
 The word tenant here has no connection with the usual meaning, as an occupier for rent, but rather simply someone with an interest.

-Property law is such that when two or more people hold property jointly (as tenants in common), the share of a person who dies passes automatically to the other of them.
+Property law is such that when two or more people hold property jointly (as joint tenants), the share of a person who dies passes automatically to the other of them.
 If you do not want that to happen to your share, you should sign a simple piece of paper to sever the joint tenancy.

 Give the other person a copy and make sure you have evidence of having given it.
 After that the law regards you as owning a divided share, which will pass under your will or intestacy.

 Duties of trustees

 One of the most important duties of a trustee is to balance the interests of the life tenant in the income of the trust and the ultimate beneficiaries for capital.
 They must do this in accordance with the powers and instructions given to them under the terms of the trust (in the will).
 You hope they will also take careful note of the letter of intent which you have drawn and left for them with your will.
 Read this article for more information about trusts.